Children should understand what money is, how it works, and how to earn more of it.

 The first step in teaching your kids about money is becoming more open about it.

-The Importance of Teaching Kids about Money
+The Importance of Teaching Kids About Money

 Explaining Money to Kids

-How to Teach Kids about Money
+How to Teach Kids About Money

-When you’re toddler is still pretty young, you can spend this time introducing them to money.
+When your toddler is still pretty young, you can spend this time introducing them to money.
 You may be thinking that this is too complex for a toddler to grasp, but there are simple things that you can do to get the conversation started.

 Have them start helping at the grocery store.
-Teach them to read price labels, hand the cash to the cashier to purchase your items and swipe your credit card.
+Teach them to read price labels, hand the cash to the cashier to purchase your items, and swipe your credit card.
 Use this time to teach them how to pay for something.
 Explain what you’re doing and why you’re doing it so they can start to get an idea of payment.

 They are now at the age when they can understand how bank accounts work.
 Make a trip to the bank and have your child open a savings account.
 You will have to sign for it, but have them go through the process.
 Teach them how to deposit the money from their piggy bank into their savings account by filling out a deposit slip.

 A lot of times, kids believe they just have to have a shiny new toy or game.
 However, when they reach age 10, it’s good to teach them how to spend their money on what they want.
 They can learn how to weigh the pros and cons of impulse shopping and save for something bigger later down the road.